pagopa/pn-local-emulator/README.md

 ## Which use cases case be tested
 At the moment the `PnValidator` allows the following use-case:

-1. TC-SEND-01
+### TC-SEND-01
+Create a `NotificationRequest` providing two documents: the act to notify and the pagoPA payment.

 1. Request two upload slot
 2. Consume the two upload slots uploading two documents (use the information provided in the previous request).
 3. Create a notification request providing the following information:
    - `physicalCommunicationType` filled with `REGISTERED_LETTER_890` value
    - the `recipients` field providing:
       - `taxId`
       - `digitalDomicile`
       - `physicalAddress`
       - `payment` referencing one file uploaded previously
    - the `documents` field providing one file uploaded previously

 ## Prerequisites